-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 3 of 49
+Filed 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 4 of 50

-Subsequently, Hydro One experienced organizational changes in July and August, 2018, which included the appointment of a new Board of Directors.
-As a result, Hydro One took the opportunity to brief the new Board of Directors and re-evaluate its transmission business plan to balance the needs of customers, system reliability and overall stewardship of its assets with a particular focus on increasing productivity and minimizing rate increases.
+- Subsequently, Hydro One experienced organizational changes in July and August, 2018, - which included the appointment of a new Board of Directors.
+As a result, Hydro One - took the opportunity to brief the new Board of Directors and re-evaluate its transmission - 4 business plan to balance the needs of customers, system reliability and overall - stewardship of its assets with a particular focus on increasing productivity and - 6 minimizing rate increases.

-To permit this review to occur and adhere to the OEB's objective of a combined transmission and distribution application in the future, Hydro One adopted a two-step approach.
-First, Hydro One filed an application for a one-year mechanistic adjustment to Hydro One's 2019 revenue requirement (EB-2018-0130).
-Second, Hydro One filed this 3-year Custom IR application with a 2020-2022 test period to allow alignment with the OEB's expectation that Hydro One file a single application for distribution rates and transmission revenue requirement for a test period commencing in 2023.
+- 8 To permit this review to occur and adhere to the OEB's objective of a combined - transmission and distribution application in the future, Hydro One adopted a two-step - approach.
+First, Hydro One filed an application for a one-year mechanistic adjustment to - Hydro One's 2019 revenue requirement (EB-2018-0130).
+Second, Hydro One filed this - 3-year Custom IR application with a 2020-2022 test period to allow alignment with the - OEB's expectation that Hydro One file a single application for distribution rates and - transmission revenue requirement for a test period commencing in 2023.

-Consistent with Chapter 2 of the OEB's Filing Requirements for Electricity Transmission Applications ("the Filing Requirements"), Hydro One's Transmission System Plan ("TSP") has provided a summary of capital expenditures for five future years, 2020-2024, which is referred to throughout the application as the "planning period" or "TSP planning period".
-However, this Application seeks approval for a revenue requirement only in respect of the 3-year test period of 2020-2022.
+- 16 Consistent with Chapter 2 of the OEB's Filing Requirements for Electricity Transmission - 17 Applications ("the Filing Requirements"), Hydro One's Transmission System Plan - ("TSP") has provided a summary of capital expenditures for five future years, 2020-2024, - which is referred to throughout the application as the "planning period" or "TSP planning - 20 period".
+However, this Application seeks approval for a revenue requirement only in - respect of the 3-year test period of 2020-2022.

-This Executive Summary provides an overview of Hydro One's transmission business and explains how Hydro One developed the Transmission Business Plan that underpins this Application, particularly with respect to its consideration for:
+- 23 This Executive Summary provides an overview of Hydro One's transmission business - 24 and explains how Hydro One developed the Transmission Business Plan that underpins - 25 this Application, particularly with respect to its consideration for:

-asset related needs of the system arising from condition, performance, age, environmental and regulatory compliance requirements;
+- asset related needs of the system arising from condition, performance, age, - environmental and regulatory compliance requirements;

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 4 of 49
+Updated: 2019-06-19 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 5 of 50

-1 • identified customer needs and preferences for new transmission facilities, 2 connections, services and reliability performance; 3 • customer rate impacts; 4 feedback from the OEB's decision in Hydro One's 2017 and 2018 transmission 5 rate proceeding (EB-2016-0160); and 6 • the OEB's expectations under the Renewed Regulatory Framework ("RRF") as 7 outlined in the October 18, 2012 Report of the Board, Renewed Regulatory 8 Framework for Electricity Distributors: A Performance Based Approach, and 9 further described in the OEB's October 13, 2016 Handbook for Utility Rate 10 Applications.
-11 12 In the Application, Hydro One is requesting the OEB's approval for: 13 14 • A transmission revenue requirement of \$1,673.4 million for 2020, the underlying 15 calculation of which is outlined in Section of 6.1 of this Exhibit; 16 • The charge determinants and allocation of the rates revenue requirement, by rate 17 pool, to assist the OEB in developing Uniform Transmission Rates over the test 18 period; 19 • The proposed Custom IR mechanism to be used for the determination of the 20 revenue requirement for 2021 and 2022, as summarized in Section 4 of this 21 Exhibit and detailed in Exhibit A, Tab 4, Schedule 1 of the Application; 22 • The evolved transmission performance scorecard proposed in this Application 23 (Section 1.5 of Exhibit B, Tab 1, Schedule 1); 24 • The continuation or creation of the various regulatory deferral and variance 25 accounts discussed in Section 6.10 of this Exhibit;
+- identified customer needs and preferences for new transmission facilities, connections, services and reliability performance; - customer rate impacts;

+- feedback from the OEB's decision in Hydro One's 2017 and 2018 transmission rate proceeding (EB-2016-0160); - feedback from the OEB's decision in Hydro One's 2019 transmission rate proceeding (EB-2018-0130) respecting the discontinuance of certain variance accounts; - feedback from the OEB's decision in respect of the deferred tax asset (EB-2018-0269); and - the OEB's expectations under the Renewed Regulatory Framework ("RRF") as outlined in the October 18, 2012 Report of the Board, Renewed Regulatory Framework for Electricity Distributors: A Performance Based Approach, and further described in the OEB's October 13, 2016 Handbook for Utility Rate Applications.

+In the Application, Hydro One is requesting the OEB's approval for:

+- A transmission revenue requirement of \$1,673.8 million for 2020, the underlying calculation of which is outlined in Section of 6.1 of this Exhibit; - The charge determinants and allocation of the rates revenue requirement, by rate pool, to assist the OEB in developing Uniform Transmission Rates over the test period; - The proposed Custom IR mechanism to be used for the determination of the revenue requirement for 2021 and 2022, as summarized in Section 4 of this Exhibit and detailed in Exhibit A, Tab 4, Schedule 1 of the Application;

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 5 of 49
+Updated: 2019-06-19 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 6 of 50